- Phone: 937-229-2750

 - B.A.
 (Magna Cum Laude) State University of New York at Buffalo, Department of Classics, 1981

-- Member, Peace and Social Justice Advisory Committee, Association of Catholic Colleges and Universities
+- Officer/Committee Member, Member, Peace and Justice Advisory Committee Association of Catholic Colleges and Universities, National

 - Human Rights, Human Trafficking

 - US & Latin America Relations

 Ensalaco, M., Rites.
 Rights.
 Writes., an initiative of the Graul Chair in Arts and Languages, University of Dayton, "Stravinsky, Faith and Revolution: the Intersection of Arts Cultural and Human rights," Academic, Invited.
 (September 23, 2013).

 Ensalaco, M., Being Catholic in 2013, Weavers of Justice, Archdiocese of Cincinnati, Dayton, Presenter/Lecturer, Non-Academic.
 (September 14, 2013).

 Ensalaco, M., Peacebuilding 2013: Pacem in Terris at 50, Catholic University of America, Institute for Policy research and Catholic Social Teaching and Catholic Peacebuilding Network, Washington, D.C., "Human Trafficking in Armed Conflict: the Imperative of Peace," Academic.
 (April 20, 2013).

 Ensalaco, M., Global Solidarity Conference, Catholic Relief Services, Dayton, "Defending the Rights of the Whole Human Family: the Spirituality of Solidarity", Presenter/Lecturer, Non-Academic, Invited.
 (February 20, 2013).